-The Plan does identify use of GO Bond funds for other public facility and infrastructure.
-Specifically the Plan identifies costs for the Indoor Aquatic Center at \$31.2 million dollars.
-This reflects the full cost of the project with a 15% cost escalation.
+The Plan does identify use of G.O.
+Bond funds for other public facilities and infrastructure.
+Specifically, the Plan identifies total costs for the Indoor Aquatic Center at \$31.2 million.
+This reflects the estimated full cost of the project with a 15% cost escalation.
 This figure does not account for other funding sources, such as the Reinvestment District funding or private fundraising.